 ii V Minor Blues Beginner Chords

-So, go slow with these changes, and work them out of context if needed, brining them back to the tune when you’re ready.
+So, go slow with these changes, work them out of context if needed, and bring them back to the tune when you’re ready.

 Click to hear minor blues chords 3

 You now remove the roots from the previous chord study to create an intermediate level comping etude.